This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The farm is filled with stone paths leading around ponds and up bridges where beautiful orchids are home to even more butterflies.

-We had Grandpa with us who loved reading all about the Spice trading history, looking at all the signed plants and smelling the spices.
+We had Grandpa with us who loved reading all about the Spice trading history, looking at all the signed plants, and smelling the spices.

-Hubby and the little kids didn’t bother so much with that, but had a ball running along the beautiful paths and roaming freely amongst the gorgeous gardens.
+Hubby and the little kids didn’t bother so much with that but had a ball running along the beautiful paths and roaming freely amongst the gorgeous gardens.